millerthegorilla/django-bs-carousel/README.md

       <script src="{% static 'django-bs-carousel/js/carousel.js' %}" type="application/javascript" referrerpolicy="origin" defer=""></script>
     {% endblock body_js %}
 ```
 Note that your base.html template can have a `{% block body_js %} {% endblock body_js %}` at the end of your content, so that the javascript 'carousel.js' can be loaded properly.
+Also, you can change image.caption for any text field etc. rather than being bound to placing a field named 'caption' on your images model.

 ## options
 The following options in your settings.py file control the way the carousel works.